MrTrukiny/deel_backend_challenge/README.md

 ### Contract

-A contract between and client and a contractor.
+A contract between a client and a contractor.
 Contracts have 3 statuses, `new`, `in_progress`, `terminated`. contracts are considered active only when in status `in_progress`
 Contracts group jobs within them.